FlawlessNa/Legends/README.md

   - [ ] Same is true between keydown/keyups
 - [ ] Casting - Use with the new Repeated key feature
   - Casting should ensure keys are released at the end for human-like behavior, but it won't cause problems in terms of activity
+- [ ] Task Cancellation:
+  - Tasks with lower priority number still cancel other tasks.
+  - Rotation tasks are cancelled by any other tasks.
+  - Rotation tasks CANNOT be scheduled if a higher priority task is still in queue
 - [ ] Rotation Fluidity
   - Rotation Generators should continuously fire rotation actions
   - Each new rotation action cancels the previous to take its place.
 Cancellations do not release keys.